colinking/n1-unsubscribe/CONTRIBUTING.md

 1. Clone this repository into the dev/packages folder (`cd ~/.nylas/dev/packages`): `git clone https://github.com/colinking/n1-unsubscribe.git`

-2. Install the package by running the install script: `make install-dev`
+2. Install the package by running the install script: `cd n1-unsubscribe/; make install-dev`

 3. Reload Nylas (<kbd>Alt</kbd> + <kbd>Cmd</kbd> + <kbd>L</kbd>) and you should see the plugin in the plugins pane in N1 (`Preferences > Plugins`)